 A few months later, my velocity remained down and I still could not grip the softball.
 I was not performing to my full ability.
 My mother understood my concerns and began researching online for solutions to my symptoms and condition.
 She found information about Dr. Jeffery Dugas, orthopaedic surgeon, on the Andrews Sports Medicine website.
-She read that he performed the UCL repair surgery.
+She read that he performed the UCL Repair with Internal Brace surgery.

 Dr. Dugas came highly recommended from other baseball players I knew including players from the Minnesota Twins.
 I needed to be sure of the direction I would take with my injury because I only had a couple of years of eligibility left.
 I did not want to have the Tommy John surgery due to it lengthy rate of recovery.